thingsiplay/fpath/README.md

 8bf704f44b5231caee4a26d4f4a61645  new.png
 6c814dd890934b71f9538240db103795  playlists.zip
 ```

+However this approach running programs with {!prog command is very slow.
+In
+fact, it will create a new shell process for every single line.
+So be careful.

 I hope this helps in understanding what this tool can do and if it is for you.